-- 27.1.1.
-Indigenous students; and - 27.1.2.
-Low-income students. - 27.2.
-Equity tickets for Indigenous students must be: - 27.2.1. free of charge - 27.2.2. made available to Indigenous students before the general population; and - 27.2.3. widely advertised that Indigenous students have access to the event free of charge. - 27.3.
-Equity tickets for low-income students must be: - 27.3.1. free of charge - 27.3.2. made available to low-income students alongside the general population; and - 27.3.3. widely advertised that low-income students have access to the event free of charge. - 27.4.
-Any event without equity ticketing is not eligible for funding. - 27.5.
-Eligibility for the aforementioned groups is self-identified. - 28.
-Auditing - 28.1.
-The Association (ANUSA) may at any time conduct audits of a Club which has received any funding from ANUSA. - 28.2.
-An auditor or other appropriately qualified professional may be appointed by the ANUSA Executive to undertake an audit of a club. - 28.3.
-A club can be audited at any time, except for week 12 of any semester and any examination periods. - 28.4.
+- 1. The Association (ANUSA) may at any time conduct audits of a Club which has received any funding from ANUSA. - 2.
+An auditor or other appropriately qualified professional may be appointed by the ANUSA Executive to undertake an audit of a club. - 3.
+A club can be audited at any time, except for week 12 of any semester and any examination periods. - 4.
 Upon a club being notified of an audit, it has two weeks to comply.
-The ANUSA Executive may choose to extend this period on request from the club. - 28.5.
+The ANUSA Executive may choose to extend this period on request from the club. - 5.
 If a club fails to comply within two weeks, the Club becomes ineligible for funding.
-Further reprimands and penalties may also be applied. - 28.6.
-A club must supply the following information during an audit: - 28.6.1.
+Further reprimands and penalties may also be applied. - 6.
+A club must supply the following information during an audit: - 1.
 A detailed summary of the Club's financial records provided in a spreadsheet.
-This must record: - 28.6.1.1.
-Any income and expenditure for each event that the Club has conducted for the period being audited, - 28.6.1.2.
-Any other financial transactions that the club has undertaken for the period being audited, - 28.6.1.3.
-The opening and closing balance of the Club's bank account for the period being audited, - 28.6.1.4.
-The current balance of the Club's bank account, - 28.6.1.5.
-Detailed bank statements for the period being audited, - 28.6.1.6.
-Any other information or records reasonably requested by the Association, or the auditor or other professional appointed by ANUSA. - 28.6.2.
+This must record: - 1.
+Any income and expenditure for each event that the Club has conducted for the period being audited, - 2.
+Any other financial transactions that the club has undertaken for the period being audited, - 3.
+The opening and closing balance of the Club's bank account for the period being audited, - 4.
+The current balance of the Club's bank account, - 5.
+Detailed bank statements for the period being audited, - 6.
+Any other information or records reasonably requested by the Association, or the auditor or other professional appointed by ANUSA. - 2.
 A record of the Club's assets in a spreadsheet.
-This must record the following information for each asset: - 28.6.2.1.
-Name and description of the asset, - 28.6.2.2.
-Date of the asset's purchase, - 28.6.2.3.
-Where the asset is being stored, - 28.6.2.4.
-If being stored by a person, the following information of that person: - Name, student number, email address, and preferred contact number. - 28.6.3.
-A record of the club's membership. - 28.6.4.
+This must record the following information for each asset: - 1.
+Name and description of the asset, - 2.
+Date of the asset's purchase, - 3.
+Where the asset is being stored,

+- 4. If being stored by a person, the following information of that person: Name, student number, email address, and preferred contact number. - 3.
+A record of the club's membership. - 4.
 Any receipts or proof of payments for any financial transactions that the Club has undertaken, that the Club has not already supplied to the Association in the process of applying for a grant.